 Where to Stay Near Xenses Park

 The Occidental at Xcaret Destination is ideally located for visiting Xenses–just five minutes away–and any of the other Experiencias Xcaret parks.
 The resort offers five pools, 11 restaurants (plus 9 bars), and a private beach area, among other amenities.
 It is located about five minutes from Xplor, and it adjoins Xcaret ecopark, offering a private entrance for guests.
 Xel-Ha ecopark is just 15 minutes away.
-Check current prices for the Occidental at Xcaret Destination here.
+Check current prices here.

 We were guests of Xenses park.
 All opinions of the unique and thought-provoking are our own.
 All photos with the Xenses logo are courtesy of the park.